containers/podman/rootless.md

   * Cgroups V2 development for container support is ongoing.
 * Can not share container images with CRI-O or other users
 * Difficult to use additional stores for sharing content
-* Does not work on NFS homedirs
+* Does not work on NFS or parallel filesystem homedirs (e.g. [GPFS](https://www.ibm.com/support/knowledgecenter/en/SSFKCN/gpfs_welcome.html))
-  * NFS enforces file creation on different UIDs on the server side and does not understand User Namespace.
+  * NFS and parallel filesystems enforce file creation on different UIDs on the server side and does not understand User Namespace.
-  * When a container root process like YUM attempts to create a file owned by a different UID, NFS Server denies the creation.
+  * When a container root process like YUM attempts to create a file owned by a different UID, NFS Server/GPFS denies the creation.
 * Does not work with homedirs mounted with noexec/nodev
   * User can setup storage to point to other directories they can write to that are not mounted noexec/nodev
 * Can not use overlayfs driver, but does support fuse-overlayfs